-You owe $5,000 on a credit card that has an interest rate (APR) of 18.9% and are paying $200 a month toward the debt.
+Imagine you owe $5,000 on a credit card with an interest rate (APR) of 18.9% and you are paying $200 a month toward the debt.

-You owe $2,000 a month of a credit card with a 15.9% APR and are paying $150 a month.
+You also owe $2,000 a month on a credit card with a 15.9% APR and pay $150 a month on that one.

-You owe $15,000 on a car loan with a 6.5% APR and are paying $355 a month.
+Now it’s starting to mount.
+You owe $15,000 on a car loan with a 6.5% APR.
+You are paying $355 a month for that

 Debt Consolidation Loan Companies and Costs

 There’s more than the interest rate to consider when seeking a debt consolidation loan.
 There are closing fees, service fees, pay-off dates and other “fine-print’’ charges.
 Here are the three primary options for where to get a debt consolidation loan.
 Remember, as with all lending institutions, the rates will vary.